kostyak76/nodejs-sample-task/README.md

  * added secure server in ```Application``` object, have made auto redirection to secure entry point
  * added new record to start script ```server.js```

+### database provider

+The next task we have planed to fulfill was *generify it to support other data providers*.
+And now we have done it.
+We created database factory, we created provider interface and we extended list of book data providers with postgres data provider.

+To change database type in use - simply change this in the configuration.

+Related code parts:

+* ```/book/book-data-provider/provider.js``` - new file with book data provider interface,
+* ```/book/book-data-provider/mongo-provider.js``` is renamed our old mongo data provider
+* ```/book/book-data-provider/postgres-provider.js``` new book data provider to work with postgresql
+* ```/lib/dbFactory.js``` is database factory
+* some minor changes in the configuration as well

 ## Changelog

+### 2014/04/04

+ * added database factory with database provider

 ### 2014/03/28